tbm00/Command64/README.md

 # The predefined config is an example to give you and idea of what
 # you can do when using this plugin with other plugins, like EssentialsX
 # LuckPerms, PlayerParticles, SpecializedCrates, and MythicMobs.

 # -------------------------------------------------------------------------------------- #
+# This module gives players the ability redeem pending rewards (commands) by using `/redeemreward`.
+# -- If the player has no pending rewards, they will be sent noPendingRewardMessage.
+# -- Else if the the player has inventory space, the first rewardEntry's consoleCommands
+#      (in the player's pending queue) will be run.
+# -- Else the first rewardEntry's consoleCommands that doesn't have a invCheck will be run.
+# -- If there is no pending reward without a invCheck, they will be sent noInvSpaceMessage.
+# ---------
+# 1st) Admins/Console add rewardCommandEntries to a player's pending queue
+#       by using `/cmd queue <rewardName> <username>`.
+# 2nd) Players redeem rewards (in-order, unless there are skips due to full invs) by using `/redeemreward`.
+# ---------
+# Currently, there is no database saving players' pending reward queues.
+# So, pending rewards do not persist after restarting/reloading the server/plugin!
+# ---------
+# <player> == player who joined
+# -------------------------------------------------------------------------------------- #
+rewardSystem:
+  enabled: false
+  noRewardMessage: "&cYou don't have any pending rewards!"
+  noInvSpaceMessage: "&cYou don't have enough inventory space for your reward!"
+  rewardedMessage: "&aYou redeemed a reward!"
+  rewardEntries:
+    '1': # Usage: `/cmd queue forcecrateopen <player>`
+      name: "forcecrateopen"
+      consoleCommands:
+        - "crates forceopen Crate32 <player>"
+      invCheck: true
+    # Add more entries as needed

+# -------------------------------------------------------------------------------------- #
 # joinCommandEntries get ran by the console when a player